iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 ## Introduction

-**Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** combines **Computer Vision** and the **Internet of Things** to provide researchers, doctors and students with a way to train a neural network with labelled breast cancer histology images to detect invasive ductal carcinoma (IDC) in unseen/unlabelled images.
+**Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** combines **Computer Vision** and the **Internet of Things** to provide researchers, doctors and students with a way to train a neural network with labelled breast cancer histology images to detect Invasive Ductal Carcinoma (IDC) in unseen/unlabelled images.

 The project uses the power of the **Intel® Movidius** and uses a custom trained **Inception V3 model** to carry out **image classification**, both locally and via a server / client.
-IoT communication is powered by the [IoT JumpWay](https://iot.techbubbletechnologies.com "IoT JumpWay") and publishes messages to the broker when IDC is identified.
+IoT communication is powered by the [IoT JumpWay](https://iot.techbubbletechnologies.com "IoT JumpWay") and publishes the results after processing local images or images sent through the API.

-# DISCLAIMER
+## DISCLAIMER

-This is a project I thought of as an extension to one of my facial recognition projects, I advise that this is to be used by developers interested in learning about the use cases of computer vision, medical researchers and students, or professionals in the medical industry to evaluate if it may help them and to expand upon.
+This is a project I created as an extension to one of my facial recognition projects, I advise that this is to be used by developers interested in learning about the use cases of computer vision, medical researchers and students, or professionals in the medical industry to evaluate if it may help them and to expand upon.
 This is not meant to be an alternative for use instead of seeking professional help.
 I am a developer not a doctor or expert on cancer.

 - **Acknowledgement:** Uses code from Intel® **movidius/ncsdk** ([movidius/ncsdk Github](https://github.com/movidius/ncsdk "movidius/ncsdk Github"))
 - **Acknowledgement:** Uses code from chesterkuo **imageclassify-movidius** ([imageclassify-movidius Github](https://github.com/chesterkuo/imageclassify-movidius "imageclassify-movidius Github"))